grafana/loki/docs/clients/promtail/configuration.md

-Promtail is configured in a YAML file (usually referred to as `config.yaml`) which contains information on the Promtail server, where positions are stored, ans how to scrape logs from files.
+Promtail is configured in a YAML file (usually referred to as `config.yaml`) which contains information on the Promtail server, where positions are stored, and how to scrape logs from files.

 * [Configuration File Reference](#configuration-file-reference)
 * [server_config](#server_config)